 When I was a kid, I spent a large portion of my pocket money buying Salt Water Girl magazine.
 As a landlocked Joburger, I dreamed of catching a wave, looking hot in a wet suit and attracting all the surfer dudes to my yard.

 Flash forward a decade later, and my surfing attempts have yielded nothing short of a disaster.
 But there is something alluring about Jeffreys Bay that makes me forget about how bad my previous wipeouts were, and I somehow end up with a surfboard back in my hand.

-Home to the best righthand surf break in the world, there’s no better place to cross off learning to surf from your South Africa bucket list.
+Home to the best righthand surf break in the world, there’s no better place to catch a wave in South Africa.
 International surfers flock here in droves to ride the legendary waves and live out their ultimate Blue Crush dreams.

 30. Track Cheetahs on Foot

 Without a doubt, one of the coolest things I’ve done in South Africa is tracking wild cheetahs on foot.